+NOTE – Open system authentication between MLDs is done before multi-link (re)setup (see 33.3.5 (Multi-link (re)setup procedure) and 11.3 (STA/MLD authentication and association)).

 The specific items in each of the messages described in the following subclauses are defined in 9.3.3.11 (Authentication frame format), Table 9-42 (Authentication frame body), and Table 9-43 (Presence of fields and elements in Authentication frames).